Choose Your Battles: Distributed Learning Over Multiple Tug of War Games: INTRODUCTION

 In this paper, we present a \textit{meta game} where each player decides the game they wish to participate in \textit{and} the action they take in that game.
 In any particular game, increasing the action of one player decreases the rewards of other players in the same game.
 We name this class of games \textit{Tug-of-War (ToW)} games, since they resemble players pulling a rope in opposite directions.
 We show that transmission power control, tasks with marginally diminishing utilities, and activation in sensor networks can be modeled as ToW games (Section \ref{sec:app}).
 We term the multiple game system a \textit{Meta-ToW} game, owing to the `meta' level where players decide which game to join.
 This can model scenarios with orthogonal resources or tasks.
 These Tug-of-War games capture a common interaction in networking applications and allow distributed and scalable coordination for players seeking to learn QoS guarantees.

 We first design the Tug-of-Peace algorithm (Algorithm \ref{commalgo}), a simple distributed algorithm for a ToW game.
 This algorithm converges with probability 1 to an action profile that satisfies the given QoS requirements for all players, if the QoS requirements are feasible.
 Additionally, we show that with high probability, Algorithm \ref{commalgo} converges to the \textit{minimal action profile} (Definition \ref{def:minimal}) which satisfies the QoS requirements.
-This algorithm requires infrequent (i.e., at finite timesteps), one-bit communications.
+This algorithm requires infrequent (i.e., finitely many), one-bit communications.
 We also present an algorithm (Algorithm\ \ref{nocommalgo}) for the case where even one-bit communication is not possible.
 We show that this algorithm also converges to the minimal action profile with high probability.
 We name these algorithms \textit{Tug-of-Peace (ToP)} since, instead of pulling the rope as hard as they can, players learn to place the marker at a point where they can all achieve their target QoS.

 In the meta game, the players need to find a configuration of players to different games such that the QoS requirements are feasible in that configuration.
-We design Meta-ToP algorithm (Algorithm \ref{meta-algo}), a distributed algorithm in which players use the infrequent one-bit communication to communicate to other players that the QoS requirement `may' not be feasible in the current configuration of players.
+We design the Meta-ToP algorithm (Algorithm \ref{meta-algo}), a distributed algorithm in which players use the infrequent one-bit communication to communicate to other players that the QoS requirement `may' not be feasible in the current configuration of players.
 On receiving these communications, the players switch to different games, allowing players to try different configurations.
 We show that our algorithm attains a configuration and converges to an action profile that satisfies the QoS requirements for all players with probability 1.
 Moreover, we show that the game switches happen only a finite number of times.
 Finally, we demonstrate in simulations the performance of our algorithms for power control, distributed task allocation and sensor activation.